veelo/gettext/readme.md

 The correct translation will then be retrieved at the places where this constant is used, at run-time.

-The way this works is that the type of the constant gets to be inferred as `TranslatableString`, a private struct inside the implementation of this package.
+The way this works is that the type of the constant gets to be inferred as `TranslatableString`, a private callable struct inside the implementation of this package.
 Whenever an instance of this struct is evaluated, the value of the translation is retrieved.

+### Impact on footprint and performance

+The implementation of Gettext keeps generated code to a minium.
+Although the `tr` template is instantiated many times with unique parameters, it does not instatiate a new function each time.
+All that is left of a `tr` instantiation after compilation are the one or two references to the strings that were passed in.

+There is a cost to the lookup of strings in the MO file.
+Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
+In case the cost of this lookup would become noticable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
+Even memoizing a small number of lookups could have a big inpact on translatable strings inside a loop.

 ## Added steps to the build process